colinhofer/tadpoles/README.md

 ## Tadpoles

-Tadpoles is a Python package that extends the functionality of the polars library.
+Tadpoles is a Python package that extends the functionality of the polars library to make data transformations more concise and readable.
 It introduces the ability to define tables and column expressions in a manner reminiscent of Pydantic, providing a convenient and intuitive interface for data manipulation.

 ### Features